Ordered Processing¶

 ordered:

-enabled: true # enable ordered processing pipeline-wide
+enabled: true # enable order-preserving processing pipeline-wide

 vertices: